 Meta-Analysis is largest ever genome-wide association study on common allergies

 The largest genome-wide association study ever conducted on common allergies, including pollen, dust-mite and cat allergies, has identified 16 new genetic associations related to the condition.
 The study, conducted in collaboration between 23andMe, the leading personal genetics company, and the Avon Longitudinal Study of Parents and Children (ALSPAC), examined data for more than 53,000 individuals.
 The study also identified eight genetic variations for allergies that have previously been associated with asthma.
 Genes implicated in the study highlight a series of key pathways in the biological basis of common allergies.

 Arbes Jr, S., Gergen, P., Elliot, L. & Zeldin, D. Prevalences of positive skin test responses to 10 common allergens in the US population: results from the third National Health and Nutrition Examination Survey.
 J. Allergy Clin.
 Immunol.
 116, 377-83 (2005).

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.